lucacorti/jsonapi_plug/README.md

 - **host**, **scheme**.
 By default these are pulled from the `conn`, but may be overridden.
 - **namespace**.
-This optional setting can be used to configure the namespace your resources live at (e.g. given "http://example.com/api/cars", `"/api"` would be the namespace).
+This optional setting can be used to configure the namespace your resources live at (e.g. given "http://example.com/api/cars", `"api"` would be the namespace).
 See also `JSONAPI.View` for setting on the resource's View itself.
 - **field_transformation**.
 This option describes how your API's fields word